transifex/transifex-java/README.md

 Whenever new translations are fetched from the server using the `fetchTranslations()` method, the standard cache is updated and those translations are stored as-is in the app's cache directory, in the same directory used previsouly during initialization. **The in-memory cache though is not affected by the update.** An app restart is required to read the newly saved translations.

-Under SDK's default configuration, the first time that the app is launched, the source strings are displayed, unless the developer had bundled translations via the command-line tool.
+Under the SDK's default configuration, the first time the app is launched, the source strings are displayed, unless the developer has bundled translations via the command-line tool.

 ### Alternative cache strategy